ankitni/Deadbolt/README.md

 ## 🤖 **AI-Powered Security with Clean Architecture**

-DeadBolt 5 is an advanced ML-enhanced ransomware detection and prevention system for Windows.
+Deadbolt Ai is an advanced ML-enhanced ransomware detection and prevention system for Windows.
 It combines traditional behavior-based detection with machine learning to dramatically reduce false positives while maintaining comprehensive protection.

 ## 🌐 **Web Interface**